-This policy seeks to prevent conflicts of interest (COI) between commercial vendors doing business with the University of Massachusetts Medical School (UMMS) and UMMS' faculty members, and students.
+This policy seeks to prevent conflicts of interest (COI) between commercial vendors doing business with the University of Massachusetts Chan Medical School (UMass Chan) and UMass Chan's faculty members, and students.
 Such potential conflicts can be viewed as influencing patient care and/or purchasing/procurement.
 This policy, working in tandem with the Commonwealth of Massachusetts' Ethics Laws (M.G.L. c.
-268A), strives to ensure that relationships between the UMMS Faculty Members or Students and commercial vendor representatives enhance the University's mission as a center of excellence for teaching and research.
+268A), strives to ensure that relationships between the UMass Chan Faculty Members or Students and commercial vendor representatives enhance the University's mission as a center of excellence for teaching and research.